destination-earth/DestinE/README.md

 The choice between public and private repositories depends on:

-- Project funding source (European Commission vs. ESA member states).
+- Project funding source (European Commission vs. ESA).

 - Project definition and objectives.